 As each GRU receives multiple incoming messages, we need an aggregation function that can fuse information from all messages into a meaningful representation.
-A naive approach would be standard pooling methods such as averageor max-pooling.
+A naïve approach would be standard pooling methods such as average-or max-pooling.
 However, we found that it is more effective to learn adaptive weights that can modulate the influences of incoming messages and only keep the relevant information.
 We introduce a message pooling function that computes the weight factors for each incoming message and fuse the messages using a weighted sum.
-We provide an empirical analvais of different message pooling functions in Sec.
+We provide an empirical analysis of different message pooling functions in Sec.
 4.

-Formally, given the current GRU hidden states of nodes and edges $h_i$ and $h{i\rightarrow j}$ , we denote the messages to update the i-th node as $m_i$ , which is computed by a function of its own hidden state $h_i$ , and the hidden states of its outbound edge GRUs $h{i\rightarrow j}$ and inbound edge GRUs $h{j\rightarrow i}$ .
-Similarly, we denote the message to update the edge from the i-th node to the j-th node as $m{i\rightarrow j}$ , which is computed by a function of its own hidden state $h{i\rightarrow j}$ , the hidden states of its subject.
+Formally, given the current GRU hidden states of nodes and edges h_i and $h{i\rightarrow j}$, we denote the messages to update the i-th node as m_i , which is computed by a function of its own hidden state h_i , and the hidden states of its outbound edge GRUs $h{i\rightarrow j}$, and inhound edge GRUs $h{j\rightarrow i}$.
+Similarly, we denote the message to update the edge from the i-th node to the j-th node as $m{i\rightarrow j}$, which is computed by a function of its own hidden state $h{i\rightarrow j}$, the hidden states of its subject of its owlp in the hidden states of its subject.